Debraheem/pyfortmesa/docs/modules/chem.md

 # chem

-Status: active in the optional MESA-enabled build.
+Status: active in the build for MESA calls.

 Purpose: map isotope-name mass fractions to MESA `chem_id` values and compute basic composition moments.